 First up, there's good news on the hygiene front: the foam is naturally antibacterial and hypoallergenic, and the charcoal, found in some deodorants, could stop your mattress from smelling, too.
 It's hard to test how effective this is in a relatively short space of time, but it all sounds very promising.
-There's a removable cover too (great!), but it's dry clean-only (not so great).
-Bamboo and charcoal are also sustainable materials, making this foam more planet-friendly than many alternatives.
-It's good to see mattress companies building this into their thinking.
+There's a removable cover too (great!), but it's dry clean-only (not so great!).
+Bamboo is also a sustainable material, theoretically making this foam more planet-friendly than many alternatives, although really, who knows?

 Finally, OTTY says the material is moisture-wicking and temperature-regulating.
 The latter is claimed of many memory foams, and here it seems to work fairly well.
 The Pure sleeps cooler than other foam mattresses we've tried (the generous springs help encourage airflow too), but it does still trap heat a little.

 Beneath the fancy foam is a layer of regular high-density support foam to provide an extra barrier above the layer of up to 2,000 16cm pocket springs.
 OTTY makes a fuss about these being its 'tallest ever' springs, and they certainly are taller than some other brands' springs, but do note all the of OTTY's mattress models actually have 16cm springs.
 The springs provide a bit a bounce, and do a great job of minimising motion transfer, which is good news if you have a restless bed-mate.